Georg Friedrich Grotefend: Life

 He was born at Hann.
 Münden and died in Hanover.
 He was educated partly in his native town, partly at Ilfeld, where he remained until 1795, when he entered the University of Göttingen, and there became the friend of Heyne, Tychsen and Heeren.
 Heyne's recommendation procured for him an assistant mastership in the Göttingen gymnasium in 1797.
 While there he published his work De pasigraphia sive scriptura universali (1799), which led to his appointment in 1803 as prorector of the gymnasium of Frankfurt, and shortly afterwards as conrector.
 In 1821 he became director of the gymnasium at Hanover, a post which he retained until his retirement in 1849.

 One year before retiring he received a medal commemorating his 50th anniversary of working at the gymnasium.
-This medal made by the local engraver Heinrich Friedrich Brehmer links Grotefends jubilee with the 500th anniversary of the school he taught at.
-Both occasions were celebrated on 2nd of February 1848.
+This medal made by the local engraver Heinrich Friedrich Brehmer links Grotefend's jubilee with the 500th anniversary of the school where he taught.
+Both occasions were celebrated on 2 February 1848.